 Schedule B is used to list all of your Personal Property, most of the items that were not previously listed on schedule A. Schedule B Personal... more

-Written by attorney John N Skiba, about 4 years ago.
+Written by attorney John N Skiba, over 4 years ago.

 Education Savings Accounts and how they are impacted in bankruptcy.